tnakagami/quiz-app/README.md

 | Architecture | aarch64 (64bit) | `uname -m` |
 | OS | Ubuntu 22.04.4 LTS | `cat /etc/os-release \| grep -oP '(?<=PRETTY_NAME=")(.*)(?=")'` |

-In addition, I also assume that we use dynamic DNS based on `MyDNS`.
-Therefore, we use `direct_edit` script to update SSL certification provided from `Let's encrypt`.

-Please see [direct_edit](./nginx/direct_edit/) for details.

 ## Preparation
 ### Common
 1. Install `git`, `docker`, and `docker-compose` to your machine and enable each service because I execute python application, nginx, redis, and PostgreSQL via Docker containers.